txus/terrorvm/README.md

 **TerrorVM doesn't need Ruby to run**; even the example compiler is a proof of concept and could be written in any language (even in C obviously).

+The `terror` executable acts as a wrapper for the example compiler as well.
+To compile and run on the fly a file written in our subset of Ruby:

+    $ bin/terror -x compiler/examples/numbers.rb

+To compile a file yourself:

+    $ bin/terror -c output.tvm path/to/my/input.rb

+In case of doubt, `-h` is your friend :)

+    $ bin/terror -h

 ## Who's this